 The good news is that you can take control of your vacation calendar with a leave management system.

-In this article, we’ll discuss what is leave management, why it is important, best practices when creating a leave management system, and more.
+In this article, we’ll discuss what leave management is, why it’s important, best practices when creating a leave management system, and more.

-You can think of HR leave management as a navigation system for managing and tracking your team’s absence calendar.
+You can think of leave management in HR terms as a navigation system for managing and tracking employees’ time off.